wordofwarning/wordofwarning.org/current/2024-haphazard/programme/index.md

 Fb <a href="https://facebook.com/PorcelainDancer" target="_blank">PorcelainDancer</a> · Insta <a href="https://instagram.com/porcelaindelaneyy" target="_blank">@porcelaindelaneyy</a> · X <a href="https://x.com/PorcelainDel" target="_blank">@PorcelainDel</a>
 <hr>
-**Sohail Khan** · *'Being Da Da'… Show me Home?*
+**Sohail Khan** · *'Being DaDa'… Show me Home?*

-*Being Da Da is lost… can you help Them find what Home means…*<br>How do Worlds meet?
+*Being DaDa is lost… can you help Them find what Home means…*<br>How do Worlds meet?
 And how do we get to know the Other when they may not speak any language?

 Huddersfield-based Sohail makes work around heritage, the impacts of British colonialism, and 'Otherness', and has made work for SPILL and National Review Of Live Art.